THE ULTIMATE THREE-DAY GUIDE TO VISITING LONDON

 Embrace British Culture

-After checking out what modern-day London has to offer, it’s time to embrace the past.
+After checking out what modern-day London offers, it’s time to embrace the past.
 And what better way to do so than visit a bingo hall.
 Bingo is enjoyed by millions in the UK, so finding a place to play in London isn’t difficult at all.
 There has been an increasing number of bingo hall closures, largely down to the rise in the popularity of online bingo.
 So, if you’re ready to relax and put your feet up, log on to Wink Bingo and play along in comfort.
 Just to feel that extra bit British, put the BBC on the TV in your room, you’ll soon feel like you belong in the Royal Family.

 Day Two